-- Formal application for graduation should be made by the candidates prior to the semester during which they expect to complete requirements for graduation. - Petition for Graduation forms may be obtained at the Enrollment Services office, dean's office or on the NDSCS website www.NDSCS.edu/Graduation. - 3.
-The award will be sent to the graduate. - Students are requested to participate in graduation exercises in order to have their degrees, diplomas or certificates conferred.
+- Formal application for graduation should be made by the candidates prior to the semester during which they expect to complete requirements for graduation. - 2.
+Petition for Graduation forms are located on the NDSCS website at www.NDSCS.edu/Graduation. - 3.
+The award will be sent to the graduate. - 4.
+Students are requested to participate in graduation exercises in order to have their degrees, diplomas or certificates conferred.